 5.2 In-Situ Rainwater Harvesting Techniques

-In-situ rainwater harvesting modifies field conditions to maximise infiltration and storage of rainfall within the soil profile, thereby extending the period over which crops can draw on stored water.
+In-situ rainwater harvesting modifies field conditions to maximize infiltration and storage of rainfall within the soil profile, thereby extending the period over which crops can draw on stored water.
 Techniques include tied ridges, furrow diking, contour bunding, mulching, conservation tillage, and micro-catchment systems such as the half-moon and Vallerani ploughing approaches.
-Each technique modifies the dynamics of rainfall partitioning—reducing surface runoff and increasing infiltration—whilst also often improving soil structural properties and reducing erosion, generating co-benefits that persist across multiple growing seasons.
+Each technique modifies the dynamics of rainfall partitioning-reducing surface runoff and increasing infiltration-whilst also often improving soil structural properties and reducing erosion, generating co-benefits that persist across multiple growing seasons.

 Mulching deserves particular mention as an in-situ technique with a strong evidence base.
 By covering the soil surface with crop residues, plastic films, or organic materials, mulching suppresses evaporation, moderates soil temperature, and reduces surface sealing that impedes infiltration.
 The combined effect is to increase the fraction of rainfall retained within the root zone and reduce the crop's effective water requirement, analogous to deficit irrigation in its water-conservation outcomes.
 Ali & Talukder (2008) reviewed multiple mulching trials and found that soil-moisture conservation through residue mulching could increase water-use efficiency by 15–30% across a range of crops and semi-arid environments, with particularly pronounced benefits during prolonged dry spells when stored soil moisture provides the only buffer against stress.